seb86/MailPoet-WooCommerce-Add-on/readme.txt

 * Added two new action hooks for checkout field.
 See documentation.
 * Updated settings page to be compatible with WooCommerce fully again.
 * Updated settings JavaScript.
+* Requires WooCommerce v3.0.0 and up.
+* Requires WordPress v4.7 and up.
 * Tested with WooCommerce v3.2.5
 * Tested with WordPress v4.9